project-bluebird/bluebird/README.md

 The complete list of API requests supported by BlueBird may be found [here](API.md).
 Requests can be submitted from the command line using [curl](https://curl.se/) or via a GUI with the [Postman app](https://www.postman.com/downloads/).

-To interact with Bluebird programmatically in R or Python, use the [Dodo package](https://github.com/alan-turing-institute/dodo).
+To interact with Bluebird programmatically in R or Python, use the [Dodo package](https://github.com/project-bluebird/dodo).
+See the [the Simurgh repo](https://github.com/project-bluebird/simurgh) for a demo of example usage.

 ### Logging